maoberlehner/markus-oberlehner-net/content/blog/how-to-drastically-reduce-estimated-input-latency-and-time-to-interactive-of-ssr-vue-applications.md

 date = "2019-01-13T06:10:10+02:00"
 title = "How to Drastically Reduce Estimated Input Latency and Time to Interactive of SSR Vue.js Applications" description = "Learn how to solve the problem of a very high Estimated Input Latency of pre-rendered Vue.js or Nuxt.js powered Single-Page Applications" intro = "Performance is a huge topic in the web dev world.
-Furthermore  performance is especially a huge topic in the context of SPAs.
-Ironically, performance is oftentimes stated as one of the biggest benefits and also as one of the most pressing concerns when it comes to this architectural pattern..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_scale,f_auto,q_auto/v1532158513/blog/2019-01-13/lazy-hydration-demo-benchmark-twitter"]
+Furthermore, performance is especially a huge topic in the context of SPAs.
+Ironically, performance is frequently stated as one of the biggest benefits and also as one of the most pressing concerns when it comes to this architectural pattern..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue", "Front-End Architecture"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_scale,f_auto,q_auto/v1532158513/blog/2019-01-13/lazy-hydration-demo-benchmark-twitter"]
 +++

 Performance is a huge topic in the web dev world.
-Furthermore performance is especially a huge topic in the context of SPAs. **Ironically, performance is oftentimes stated as one of the biggest benefits and also as one of the most pressing concerns when it comes to this architectural pattern.** While subsequent page views are typically very fast with client side rendered applications, the initial page load can require to load (and even more importantly: to parse) a few megabytes (!) of JavaScript.
+Furthermore, performance is especially a huge topic in the context of SPAs. **Ironically, performance is frequently stated as one of the biggest benefits and also as one of the most pressing concerns when it comes to this architectural pattern.** While subsequent page views are typically very fast with client-side rendered applications, the initial page load can require to load (and even more importantly: to parse) a few megabytes (!) of JavaScript.

-Nuxt.js and other frameworks promise to help with the initial page load dilemma which developers of large scale Vue.js applications oftentimes have to deal with.
-But there comes the next problem: **rehydrating server side rendered applications is also a huge burden on the CPU** and it shows in benchmarks like Lighthouse.
+Nuxt.js and other frameworks promise to help with the initial page load dilemma which developers of large scale Vue.js applications often have to deal with.
+But there comes the next problem: **rehydrating server-side rendered applications is also a massive burden on the CPU**, and it shows in benchmarks like Lighthouse.

 <div class="c-content__figure">
   <div class="c-content__broad">